Richard Bateman-Robson

-Richard Bateman-Robson (1753–1827), of Manchester Square, Middlesex and Weybridge, Surrey, was an English politician.
+Richard Bateman-Robson (1753 – 1827) was an English politician.
 He was born the younger son of Henry Holland, a builder of Church Row, Fulham, Middlesex.
 His elder brother was Henry Holland, the well-known architect and son in law of Lancelot "Capability" Brown, through his marriage to Brown's eldest daughter, Bridget.
 Richard married Elizabeth, the daughter and heiress of solicitor Bateman Robson of Hartford, Huntingdonshire and took the surnames of Bateman Robson by royal licence in 1791.
 They had no children.